 Secondly, I went to great lengths to ensure you will actually mostly cycle on little frequented roads.
 The “M-Wasserwege”, “VIA JULIA” and “Via Bavaria Tyroliensis”, three top-rated and highly used long-distance cycle-routes all follow the same directions.
 While parts of my tour will follow these trodden paths, others are entirely removed from publicity and will, therefore, increase your riding experience, while decreasing outside pressure.

-The third point to making this tour enjoyable for a variety of different riders is the diversity of riding options.
-Mountain Bikers will have the possibility to ride multiple short trails, some even including features like smaller jumps, technical root sections and challenging climbs.
-At the same time, other riders can continue on a well surfaced gravel road just a few meters to the side.
+The third point to making this tour enjoyable for various riders is the diversity of riding options.
+Mountain Bikers will have the possibility to ride multiple short trails, some even including smaller jumps, technical root sections and challenging climbs.
+Simultaneously, other riders can continue on a well surfaced gravel road just a few meters to the side.
 Gravel Bikers can push their descending skills to the absolute limit during the downhill section on the Taubenberg while Mountain Bikers will find one of the best flow trails in the greater Munich area just a few feet removed.
-This sets up this tour as an excellent opportunity for groups of riders with differing skill levels and various interests
+This sets up this tour as an excellent opportunity for groups of riders with differing skill levels and various interests.

 Last but not least, you will be able to stop for plenty of resting in some of the most beautiful landscapes and villages of the Munich Oberland, allowing you to take some well-deserved breaks along the way.
 I breezed through this whole ordeal in just under six hours, but if you plan to fill up a long Sunday, there will be plenty of opportunities to rest and relax.

 For your ease of reading: The name of every road, town, place, etc. that can be a navigation aid is written in bold letters.